itsjustnickdev/magmastream_documentation/content/2.classes/player.md

 #### • setAutoplay()

-> Sets the player volume.
+> Sets the player autoplay state.
 >
 > Returns: `this`
 >